 Soaking Up the Sun

-Imagine that you and a friend are taking a nature hike along a creek.
-It’s a sunny, spring Saturday morning.
-The warmth of the sun feels good on your skin, but the air is still chilly.
-Good thing you’re wearing a jacket.
+Imagine taking a nature hike along a creek.
+It’s a sunny spring morning.
+The sun feels warm, but the air is chilly.

-At a bend in the creek, a large gray rock sticks out of the muddy bank.
+A large gray rock sticks out of a muddy bank.
 A flash of color catches your eye.
-You step closer and discover a lizard is lying on the rock.
-Its red‑and‑blue skin shimmers in the sunlight.
-The creature is as still as a statue, and you wonder: Is it sleeping?
+You step closer and see a lizard lying on the rock.
+Its skin shimmers in the sun.
+It is as still as a statue.
+Is it sleeping?
 No!
 The little lizard is sunbathing.

 Energy from the sun helps this desert lizard dart and dash.

 That’s why the lizard is sunbathing.
-The sunlight strikes its back, warming it.
-The rock absorbs heat from the sun, which warms the lizard’s underside.
+Sunlight strikes its body, warming it.
+The rock absorbs heat, too.
+This warms the lizard’s underside.

 Heat From the Inside

-As you and your friend continue your hike, you hear a sound: Clickety, clickety, clickety.
-It’s the distinctive sound of tiny claws on tree bark.
-Two squirrels are chasing each other around a tree trunk.
+As you hike, you hear a sound: Clickety, clickety, clickety.
+It’s the sound of tiny claws on tree bark.
+Two squirrels chase each other around a tree trunk.

 What’s In a Name?

-Ectotherm and endotherm may sound like strange words, but they make total sense when you break them down.
+Ectotherm and endotherm may sound like strange words.
+Yet, they make sense when you break them down.

-Ectotherm comes from the ancient Greek words ektos, which means “outside” and thermos, which means “warm.”
-An ectotherm must get warmth from outside its body.
+Ectotherm comes from the Greek words ektos,meaning “outside,” and thermos, meaning “warm.”
+An ectotherm gets warmth from outside its body.

-Endotherm comes from the Greek word endo (“within”).
-An endotherm gets warmth from within its body.
+Endotherm comes from the Greek word endo, meaning “within.”
+An endotherm gets warmth from inside its body.